GhazaleNoroozi/EmailValidation/README.md

 Python 3.7.3
 ```

-g
+###installing
+Use [isntall.sh](https://github.com/GhazaleNoroozi/EmailValidation/blob/master/install.sh) file on linux.

 ## Running the tests

-Run tests with command below:
+For running the tests cd in the project directory and run command below:
 ```
-#cd to the project directory
 python -m unittest tests/test.py
 ```
 ## Authors